-What’s important to remember when you’re leasing beats (whether non-exclusive or exclusive) is that you’re technically a songwriter and performer on these tracks, thus you’re entitled to collect publishing and master royalties for any streams/sales if the lease clearly states you get a royalty split.
-Be sure to review the standard lease contracts on beat marketplaces so you fully understand the financial structure of the lease.
+What’s important to remember when you’re leasing beats is that you’re technically a songwriter and performer on these tracks, so you’re entitled to collect publishing and master royalties for any streams or sales if the lease clearly states you get a royalty split.
+Be sure to review the standard lease contracts on beat marketplaces so you fully understand their financial structures.
 The percentage you receive can vary, and will be based on your agreement with the artist.

 Some producers say that a 50% writing credit for publishing is typical for a non-exclusive license.
-When leasing an exclusive beat, the producer may typically give the artist 80% of the writing share.
-Those numbers aside, remember that the split between the producer and artist is always negotiable, so make sure you have a candid conversation at the beginning.
+When leasing an exclusive beat, the producer may give the artist 80% of the writing share.
+Those numbers aside, remember that the split between the producer and artist is always negotiable, so make sure you have a candid conversation from the very beginning.

 One important note is that you should almost always avoid selling the rights to your beat(s) for a one-time payment (or a “buyout”).
 If YoungKio had sold the beat for Old Town Road to Lil Nas X for a one-time payment, that would’ve been all of the money he made on the song.
 He wouldn’t have received any royalties or even been credited for one of the biggest hits of all time.